CBorowski-dev/docs-operaton-org/content/user-guide/testing/_index.md

 This is best explained using an example.
 Assume you are building a typical Java EE application containing a BPMN process.
 The process uses Java Expression Language (EL) for conditions, it invokes Java Delegate implementations as CDI beans, these beans may in turn call out to the actual business logic implemented as EJBs.
 The business logic uses JPA for maintaining additional business objects in a secondary database.
 It also sends out messages using JMS to interact with external systems and has a nice web UI.
 The application runs inside a Java EE application server like Wildfly.

 To test this application, all components, including the application server itself, need to be present and the external systems need to process the JMS messages.
 This makes it hard to write focused tests.
 However, by looking at the process itself, we find that there are many aspects of it that we can test without having the complete infrastructure in place.
 For example, if the process data is present, the Expression Language conditions can usually be tested without any additional infrastructure.
 This already allows asserting that the process "takes the right turn" at a gateway given a set of input data.
 Next, if the EJBs are mocked, the delegation logic can be included in such tests as well.
 This allows asserting that wiring of the delegation logic is correct, that it performs correct data transformation and mapping and that it invokes the business logic with the correct parameters.
-Given that the Camunda engine can work with an in-memory database, it now becomes possible to test the BPMN process "in isolation", as a unit test and assert its local functional correctness.
+Given that the Operaton engine can work with an in-memory database, it now becomes possible to test the BPMN process "in isolation", as a unit test and assert its local functional correctness.
 The same principle can be applied to the next "outer layers" of the system, including the business logic and external systems.

 The following drawing shows a schematic representation of what this looks like for our example of a Java EE application: